nicole-gathany/netwerk/README.md

+# Netwerk

+Netwerk is a web (and soon to be mobile) application that humanizes and gamefies the networking experience.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.